kentshenlim/odin_recipes/README.md

 # odin_recipes

-This is an Odin Project assignment, aimed to consolidate Git and HTML learnt so far.
+This is an Odin Project assignment, aimed to consolidate some basics of Git and HTML learnt so far.